Zitrasa/PySpy/README.md

 After inputing your keyword, this code write a list of results, which consist of several lines of following structure:
   1. Dictionary adress in process memory.
   2. Output of python **str( )** function, that was used on a value, assigned for requested key.

+## How to compile?
+Just add all this files in VS project and compile it as DLL.